input-output-hk/hermes/docs/src/architecture/09_architecture_decisions/0003-app-ver-control.md

 * Eliminates maintaince and support complexity for the Hermes development itself.
 * Eliminates the need of the internal api version managment system.
 * Force Hermes application developers and it's users to use the latest version of the Hermes engine.
+* As `api_version` is separated from the Hermes version itself, allows to continue deliver new versions which does not change runtime extensions api.